 Same thing if the trend is up.
 In this case we have strong upward movement into a small head and shoulders.
 If the price starts rallying above armpits or shoulders, BUY, and place a stop loss below the recent swing low.
 I say armpits or shoulders, because you could have inverse or normal continuation head and shoulders patterns in both uptrends and/or downtrends.

 The Final Word on Trading the Head and Shoulders

 The head and shoulders chart pattern is one of the most popular chart patterns around.
-It’s easy to spot, but really only shows a transition from an uptrend to downtrend.
+It’s easy to spot, but is really just showing a transition from an uptrend to a downtrend.
 Understanding the transition–the higher highs on the left side of the pattern to lower highs on the right side of the pattern–is the key take away here.
-Trade the head and shoulders in the traditional way, waiting for a break below the neckline, or trade it using the more aggressive approach.
-The more aggressive approach requires a bit more experience at reading trends, and requires an entry once the price forms the right shoulder and then begins to drop again.
+Trade the head and shoulders in the traditional way, waiting for a break below the neckline, or trade it using the alternate approach.
+The more alternate approach requires a bit more experience at reading trends, and requires an entry once the price forms the right shoulder and then begins to drop again.
 Practice spotting these patterns and then test out which entry method works better for you in a demo account.

 Inverse head and shoulders are traded in a similar way, except occur after a market decline, and indicate the trend is turning higher.
 All chart patterns are fallible and losing trades will occur, this is why a stop loss is used on all positions.

-For more on trading chart patterns and other forex trading strategies, check out the Forex Trading Strategies Guide for Day and Swing Traders eBook, by Cory Mitchell.
+For more on trading chart patterns and other forex trading strategies, check out my Forex Trading Strategies Guide for Day and Swing Traders .